-- Encourage communications and information sharing among industry committees and with regulatory authorities, designating authorities, and accreditation bodies.
+- Encourage communications and information sharing among key stakeholders, including manufacturers, testing laboratories, certification bodies, regulatory authorities, designating authorities, and accreditation bodies